scpwiki/wikijump/ftml/docs/Blocks.md

 **HTML Output:** `<div class="code">`

 **Arguments:**
-* `type` &emdash; What language this block is in, both for its Content-Type and syntax highlighting.
+* `type` &mdash; What language this block is in, both for its Content-Type and syntax highlighting.

 **Example:**